TyMac/win10_wkstn/README.md

 1. At first boot during the Windows installation the autounattend installs / configures:
     * Chocolatey
     * chef-client
+    * chefdk
+    * schily-cdrtools
     * VMware Tools
     * Configures WinRM for PowerShell remoting
     * Installs the AzureRM PowerShell module
     * Enables the Hyper-V Windows Feature and assocated management tools
 2. During Packer provisioning a PowerShell provisioner installs / configures:
     * A PowerShell script (mk_answer_iso.ps1) that will allow you to create answer ISOs for Hyper-V Gen 2 VM testing
-    * With the install_azure_agent var set to true, a powershell script will install the azure-devops-agent with chocolatey
+    * With the `install_azure_agent` var set to `true`, a powershell script will install the azure-devops-agent with chocolatey
 3. During Packer provisioning a chef-solo provisioner installs / configures:
     * Various registry tweaks for usability, security, debugging and development
     * Several PowerShell modules for Packer development